PredictionIO/PredictionIO-Docs/source/installation/install-predictionio-on-linux.rst

     If you do not have Hadoop installed, setup-vendors.sh script will set up one for you.
 In order to do so, please check that you can ssh to the localhost without a passphrase:

         $ ssh localhost

+    If you see "connection refused", it means that the SSH service has not been enabled in the machine yet.
+Please enable it before you continue.

     If you cannot ssh to localhost without a passphrase, execute the following commands: